andyli/PyOpenNI/README.md

 PyOpenNI is written with the [Boost.Python](http://www.boost.org/doc/libs/release/libs/python/doc/index.html) libraries.
 PyOpenNI is released under the [GNU GPL](http://www.gnu.org/copyleft/gpl.html) verson 3.

 **Note:** Currently, only a _small group of features_ are being exposed to Python.
 We are working to add more, but if you want to accelerate this process you are free to collaborate.
-See the [github page](https://github.com/jmendeth/PyOpenNI) or [contact me](mailto:jmendeth@gmail.com) if you wish to help develop PyOpenNI.
+[Contact me](mailto:jmendeth@gmail.com) if you wish to help develop PyOpenNI.
+See the [github page](https://github.com/jmendeth/PyOpenNI) if you want to submit a **bug** or a **feature request**.
+Thanks!

 ## Using the bindings ##